AlejandroSilvestri/Stella-VSLAM-Python-bindings/README.md

 # Example
 The example shows how to use stella_vslam by feeding the system with images from a video.
 You can easyly modify it to feed images from your webcam.
 Keep in mind the configuration file must correspond to the feeding camera.

 The example need the vocabulary file.
-For a quick demo, you can use the same configuration file used in testing (equirectangular.yaml), and get a short video with that exact omnidirectional camera (from this zip file)[https://drive.google.com/uc?export=download&id=1d8kADKWBptEqTF7jEVhKatBEdN7g0ikY].
+For a quick demo, you can use the same configuration file used in testing (equirectangular.yaml), and get a short video with that exact omnidirectional camera [from this zip file](https://drive.google.com/uc?export=download&id=1d8kADKWBptEqTF7jEVhKatBEdN7g0ikY).

 Placing video.mp4 in the same folder, you can run on a terminal: